lokalise/node-service-template/docs/environment-variables.md

-In development, environment variables are resolved from the .env file In production you are expected to set environment variables during deployment (e. g. using Vault)
+In development, environment variables are resolved from the .env file In production you are expected to set environment variables during deployment (e. g. using Vault) For tests there are some overrides defined in [dotenvConfig.ts](../test/dotenvConfig.ts)

 ## List of environment variables